We Can Fix All Things Plumbing:

-This also applies to a kitchen sink that is blocked and is not draining water out.
+Also applies to a blocked drain in a kitchen sink that is not draining water out.
 Again, since this is wastewater that is not properly going outside of your house, the best person to call would be a drainer or a plumber who specializes in drainage.

 - Blocked Drain Repair

 It’s not to say though that a general plumber won’t be able to assist in clearing out your drain.
 A simple drain issue like a blocked toilet that requires only a plunging is definitely something that a general plumber would be able to do but if clearing the drain would require specialized tools and equipment, then definitely the best choice would be a plumber/drainer.